+Becki Morris the Women's Network Project Officer for British Cycling is based in Manchester and supports the many active and vibrant Breeze Groups in Greater Manchester including Bury, Wigan, Manchester and Bolton.
 With a background in managing health and fitness initiatives, she's helping close the cycling gap and get more women into riding bikes for fun.

-As well as being very actively involved in the University of Manchester Bicycle Users' Group, Kathy England is also a Breeze ride leader and a Bikebility instructor (although she says this is fairly infrequently).
-In addition, she's a commissaire at the Velodrome and is accredited to ride the track.
+As well as being the driving force behind University of Manchester Bicycle Users Group and one of the University's growing number of Sustainability Enthusiasts, Kathy England is also a Breeze ride leader and a Bikebility instructor (although she says this is fairly infrequently).
+In addition, she's a commissarie at the Velodrome and is accredited to ride the track.
 She's also the Sustrans volunteer coordinator in Stockport, helping to look after the Trans Pennine Trail.
 She says, fitting all this in around her full-time job can be a bit of a challenge!